 Dhal is an integral part of the Punjabi diet, and also, in its many varied recipes, part of the Indian diet in general.
 This is because the Indian diet is heavily vegetarian, as well as being a nutritious and wholesome way of eating.
 Our masoor di dhal (red lentil dhal), naturally and accidentally, is vegan, vegetarian, gluten free and covers all the main allergies, purely by being a natural and traditional dish that has been eaten by generations of Indians.

-We are delighted that Pure Punjabi Masoor di dhal (Red lentil dhal), has been shortlisted by the prestigious FreeFrom Food Awards in the category of ‘No Top 14’, meaning that it is free from the top 14 allergens.
+We are delighted that Pure Punjabi Masoor di dhal (Red lentil dhal), won a Bronze Award the prestigious FreeFrom Food Awards in the category of ‘No Top 14’, meaning that it is free from the top 14 allergens.
 It is especially pleasing to know that the food cooked by generations of our women is not only super tasty but also good for everyone that has a dietary requirement.
 It’s a wonderful moment when everyone can sit together at the same table and eat the same food!

 Our masoor di dhal is cooked for you by Safia, who was taught how to make this family recipe dhal by her mother Surinder.